H1B Cap Exempt Employers

 If you were previously on H-1B status and are now outside of the country, you may qualify to have a new employer file a cap-exempt petition for the rest of your time for up to three years.
 However, you must be able to demonstrate that you were in status within the country in the past 6 years and have not used the entirety of your period of stay.

-For example, Eric Chen was employed in the United states (on H-1B status) from February 15, 2003, to December 5, 2006.
-Would he be eligible to file for a new H-1B cap exempt?
+For example, Eric Chen was employed in the United States (on H-1B status) from February 15, 2013, to December 5, 2016.
+Would he be eligible to file for a new H-1B cap exemption?
 He would not be eligible to because he wasn’t in status in the past six years.
 This means he must file in the next lottery season.

-Any employers whose petitions that are not selected in the lottery will have their petitions returned and their filing fees refunded.
-Because of the uncertainty and arduous nature of this process, many applicants prefer to file with H-1B cap-exempt employers
+Any employers whose petitions are not selected in the lottery will have their petitions returned and their filing fees refunded.
+Because of the uncertainty and arduous nature of this process, many applicants prefer to file with H-1B cap-exempt employers.

 The most common types of not-for-profit institutions are colleges and universities in addition to entities affiliated with medical labs, hospitals, and research units.